-In this formulation, P(W|A) is the probability of a particular word sequence given acoustical observations.
+In this formulation, P(W|A) is the probability of a particular word sequence given acoustic observations.
 The goal is to find a sequence W that maximizes this probability.
 P(W) is the language model and indicates what is the prior probability of words.
 P(A) is the probability of the observed acoustic data and usually can be ignored.
 P(A|W) is the acoustic model.
 Therefore generally we can divide the problem into two separate sub-problems, namely language modeling and acoustic modeling, and solve each one independently.
-Our focus in this research will be on the acoustical modeling problem.
+Our focus in this research will be on the acoustic modeling problem.

-Acoustic Modeling in State of the Art Automatic Speech Recognizers
+Acoustic Modeling in State of the Art Systems